George Floyd protests in Atlanta: May 31

 Around noon, Mayor Bottoms held a press conference where she stated that the curfew had been extended.
 Earlier in the day, she had been interviewed on CBS (as part of the channel's Face the Nation program) and NBC, where she criticized U.S. President Donald Trump for exacerbating the situation with his rhetoric regarding the protests.
 At the time, Mayor Bottoms was considered to be a possible candidate for running mate for then-presidential candidate Joe Biden.
-As a result of the curfew extension, the Metropolitan Atlanta Rapid Transit Authority stated they would be suspending their transit activities at 9 p.m.
+As a result of the curfew extension, the Metropolitan Atlanta Rapid Transit Authority stated they would be suspending their transit activities at 9 pm.
 Protests on this day were considered more peaceful than during the previous night, with several hundred police and National Guard soldiers stationed near Centennial Olympic Park.
 According to a later report by WXIA-TV, 64 arrests were made this day.

 June 2020

 June 1

-Protests on this day started near Atlanta City Hall, where several dozen protesters met around 12:45 p.m.
+Protests on this day started near Atlanta City Hall, where several dozen protesters met around 12:45 pm.
 According to a report in the student newspaper The Signal, this was "in response to the state lawmaker’s failure to pass hate crime bills in Georgia."
-By 2:10 p.m., the government of Atlanta once again extended the curfew for that night.
+By 2:10 pm, the government of Atlanta once again extended the curfew for that night.
 Around the same time, several hundred protesters gathered outside the Georgia State Capitol, where reporters for WXIA-TV stated that some protesters had told them that they planned to block traffic on the Downtown Connector later that day.
-Around 3:20 p.m., several groups attempt to do this, but after a confrontation with police, agreed to remain off of the Downtown Connector.
+Around 3:20 pm, several groups attempt to do this, but after a confrontation with police, agreed to remain off of the Downtown Connector.
 Around this same time, photographer Alyssa Pointer of The Atlanta Journal-Constitution was detained by police, but was released shortly afterwards.
 Several dozen more protesters were arrested in the afternoon, with many processed at temporary stations set up near the capitol.
-Near 6:50 p.m., several police officers joined with protesters in taking the knee.
-A short time after this, a large group of protesters assembled near Centennial Olympic Park and began marching towards the capitol, arriving there around 8 p.m., where police fired tear gas into the crowds.
-By 8:10 p.m., most of the protesters had dispersed.
+Near 6:50 pm, several police officers joined with protesters in taking the knee.
+A short time after this, a large group of protesters assembled near Centennial Olympic Park and began marching towards the capitol, arriving there around 8 pm, where police fired tear gas into the crowds.
+By 8:10 pm, most of the protesters had dispersed.
 Over the course of the protests, over 50 people were arrested.
 A reporter for WXIA-TV stated that she saw more police and National Guard troops than at any other point in the previous nights.
 Following the curfew, there were very few protesters on the streets.
 Television star Porsha Williams was present during some of the protesting.